 Either vegetable shortening or butter work well to grease the inside of a cake pan, and for the most part, you can use whichever you prefer.
 Butter will impart the cake with a touch more richness and flavor, but will also cause the sides of the cake to brown a bit.
 Shortening won’t add flavor (it won’t subtract from it either), but it will not cause the sides of the cake to brown.

-If you’re thinking that you WOULD maybe risk it because greasing the pan with butter will add another layer of flavor, this is really unnecessary.
+If you’re tempted to risk it because greasing the pan with butter will add another layer of flavor, this is mostly unnecessary.
 The amount of flavor imparted by greasing the pan with butter is minimal if not down right undetectable.
 Unless the recipe specifically calls for you to grease the pan with butter, concentrate on ensuring that the batter itself is flavorful enough and use shortening to grease the pan.